bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     Typically, the value of i will be 0, unless you have multiple HD-derived accounts.

-21. Once completed, also, verify your vuser account has the tokens you funded it with, by asking the local node:
+24. Verify your vuser account has the tokens you expect, by asking the local node:

     ```text
     blzcli q account $(blzcli keys show vuser -a) | jq ".value.coins"
     ```

-    If you get an error looking up your vuser account, where it does not appear to exist, it likely means your node is still catching up.
-Your local copy of the blockchain won't know about the existence of your account till the block that the tokens were sent to you on, gets synced to you locally.
+25. If you are following the **REHEARSAL** PATH, SKIP this step.

-18. At this point, the new "vuser" account will also reflect the BNT tokens that were funded to it.
+    At this point, the new "vuser" account will also reflect the BNT tokens that were funded to it.
 We now need to add this node as a validator, as follows:

     ```text
     blzcli tx staking create-validator \